bbauska/LFS171x/README.md

 As such, Sony Global Education aims to create a system that will store this siloed data into one system, gathering people's academic and training credentials and then controlling access to this recorded data.

-Sony Global Education decided to use Hyperledger Fabric, as it is a trusted, secure, open source, platform.
+Sony Global Education decided to use Hyperledger Fabric, as it is a trusted, secure, open-source, platform.
 The solution they designed was already tested successfully.

 Moreover, Sony Global Education is working with the Japanese Ministry of Internal Affairs and Communications to develop a next-generation system for managing digital transcripts based on their tested solution, aiming to secure the authenticity of transcripts and allow them to be safely shared within a trusted network.